 Late September is less humid, and also tends to have fewer tourists around, so it's a great time to book your Florida holiday villa.
 November to April is the best time for hiking, as it is typically dry.
 December is chilly but pleasantly sunny and brings an influx of vacationers from colder countries and states up north.

 Top attractions: Florida's coastal delights

 The coast is lined with golden beaches, with Miami Beach topping the list for its party culture and eternal association with spring break.
 For a round of skinny-dipping, Haulover Beach Park in North Beach is your best bet.
 The coast is best enjoyed from the privacy of a Florida holiday villa near the beach, with your own terrace and garden!

 You can't come all the way to Florida with your kids and not visit Disneyland, or the Universal Studios in Orlando.
 While Disneyland allows your kids to experience the magic of Disney films, Universal Studios is a huge theme park that offers you adventurous rides.
 One day is never enough to explore everything that these attractions have to offer.

 If you're looking for a relaxing beach break with family, then you'll be spoilt for choices in Florida.
 Take a relaxing stroll along the South Beach, or play with your little ones at Hollywood Beach.
 Miami Beach is a perfect place to build sand castles or go swimming with your kids.
-But there's more to Miami Beach than just beaches.
+But there's more to Miami Beach than just the sand!
 Another great place to explore with your kids in Miami Beach is the beautiful and historic Art Deco District.

 Nature at its best in Florida